 Armistead only had about 300 men following him at this point but still they pushed on.
 Here was an artillery battery commanded by Colonel Alonzo Cushing and while his men were falling back Cushing ran up to one of his guns to “give them one more shot” which turned out to be his last words.
 He was immediately shot in the chin and killed instantly falling over his gun.

 At this very moment was the “high water mark of the Confederacy” at the “ bloody angle”.
 This was the closet point the South ever came to winning the Civil War.

 Before achieving this however Armistead was shot three times and fell to the ground.
 His wounds were not believed to be fatal, he was captured and taken to a Union field hospital for treatment.
 He died on July 5th.
 The cause of death is not officially known.

 The Union quickly poured in fresh troops to fix their broken line and counterattacked.

-Jeb Stuart and his cavalry were suppose to meet the infantry attacking the Federals in the rear of their line.
+Jeb Stuart and his cavalry attempted to meet the infantry attacking the Federals in the rear of their line.
 Stuart never showed up.
 He and his men ran into Federal cavalry commanded by George Armstrong Custer and were defeated forcing them to withdraw.

 The remaining men of Pickett’s Charge were overwhelmed by Union troops and forced to retreat.
 The rebels fled back to their original lines.
 It was all over.
 Pickett’s charge had failed.

 Lee took full blame for this failure and greeted the troops as they returned back to the Confederate lines.
 He tried to encourage them to pick up rifles and prepare for a Federal counterattack, which he believed, would be forthcoming.

 The next day July 4th the two armies glared at each other across the open field.
 Lee still thinking General Meade would attack prepared a defensive line and hoped for an attack to come so he could do to the Union what the Union did to his men.